10 Best Things To Do In London, United Kingdom

 If you are planning to visit many of the sites and attractions of London, you should consider getting the London Pass.
 It allows cash-free entry to 100+ iconic attractions, including most of the museums on this list, for up to 10 days.
 In some places, it gives skip-the-line privileges, and it’s easy to use from your mobile device.

 Accommodation in London can be very expensive.
-The hotel I stayed in Holiday Inn London – Kensington High St. It is not in central London, where are the main sites are, but it’s close to a tube station that will take you where you need to go.
-It is also within a walking distance from the Natural History Museum in South Kensington (20 minutes), the Kensington Palace (10 minutes), and the Design Museum and Holland Park (10-15 minutes).
+The hotel I stayed in Holiday Inn London – Kensington High St. It is not in central London, where the main sites are, but it’s close to a tube station that will take you where you need to go.
+It is also within a walking distance of the Natural History Museum in South Kensington (20 minutes), the Kensington Palace (10 minutes), and the Design Museum and Holland Park (10-15 minutes).

 London is full of sites and attractions, which makes it one of the best cities in the world for travelers.
 It is not cheap, but everywhere you go you find an interesting thing to see or do.
 I recommend at least a week for first-time visitors, who want to enjoy the city without rushing.
 Each visit to a museum or street market can take a few hours, so plan your time accordingly.
 Even though I have been there twice, I know I still have lots to explore so I am looking forward to my next visit.